EMP logo EMP logo

 Interpretations

-Dissolved ammonia, dissolved nitrate + nitrite, and total phosphorus had a notable spike in all regions in January due to increased runoff of organic matter and pollutants.
-The Southern Interior Delta region had the highest values of all three nutrients likely due to nearby agricultural land use.
-The average of each nutrient in water year 2023 was similar to the previous year.
+The average dissolved ammonia, dissolved nitrate + nitrite, and total phosphorus in water year 2024 was similar to the previous year.
+All three nutrients had a slightly higher percentage of samples below the reporting limit than the previous year.
+Most regions had a spike in January due to increased runoff of organic matter and pollutants after storms.
+The South Delta region had some of the highest values of all three nutrients, due to nearby agricultural land use.

 Archived Reports